 Passport funding provides resources to people who have an intellectual disability after they reach the age of 18.
 It replaces the Special Services at Home (SSAH) funding which was utilized to provide in-home support and respite to children and youth.
 Passport funding provides resources for people supported to receive in-home supports and respite, out of home respite, and a multitude of community participation options.
-The Ministry of Community and Social Services provides the money for the Passport program and disburses the funds through the Community Services Coordination Network (CSCN) in London who administer the program.
+The Ministry of Children, Community and Social Services provides the money for the Passport program and disburses the funds through the Community Services Coordination Network (CSCN) in London who administer the program.

 At 18 years of age, people who have an intellectual disability need to apply for Passport funding through Developmental Services Ontario (DSO).
 People who intend on applying are encouraged to start the process at 17½ years of age.

 How does it work?

 Passport is a reimbursement program.
 Passport allows families to manage the funds and choose how to administer them within the Passport guidelines.
 Families may choose to hire an agency for program services and respite, or they may hire workers directly.
 If hiring a private contractor or worker, the family is responsible for researching and evaluating the service providers in their area, interviewing the prospective candidates, and administering the paperwork required to hire and pay for the supports provided.
 Another option is to purchase the services through Community Living Chatham-Kent.